Karma Go, Personal WiFi Access Point Of The Future

 I ordered the Karma Go because I thought the new Neverstop data plan was more than reasonable.
 It took about 4 weeks for the unit to arrive and guess what happened?
 While my device was in transport the data plan and pricing structure was changed again.
 Karma Go said they were ending Neverstop and was giving me a $10 credit.
 WTF!
 I found this out on the website while I was activating my device.
 Guess who was the crybaby now?
 Me!
 I turned into the biggest baby of them all.
 LOL.

-I was upset and then could identify the users that I earlier made fun of and called crybabies.
+I was upset and they could identify the users that I earlier made fun of and called crybabies.
 They cried foul and felt they were victims of the bait and switch.
 I don’t know if I feel like a victim of the bait and switch but I am left wondering if I would have ordered the Karma Go it the Pulse data plan was what they were offering.

 I have been using the Karma Go for about a month now and it works well.
 It has a slick mobile App and website and has performed to be as claimed.
 I have been surprised by Sprint’s performance, coverage, and reliability as a former customer of their Clear WiMax offering.
 That was less than stellar.
+I have also been using a Free Talk Service, stay tuned for the results.

-Karma Go has outclassed my cellphone hotspot as it offers a steady worry free connection.
+Karma Go has outclassed my cell phone hotspot as it offers a steady worry-free connection.
 I set up office all over the New York, New Jersey area and almost forget the Karma Go is hard at work as I take phone calls and hammer away on my laptop.

 If you would like a well performing, reliable personal WiFi internet connection that just works everywhere you go at a reasonable price I will suggest the Karma Go.
 I like it and will keep using it barring and other change in the billing and /or data structure.